-Growth hormone deficiency (GHD), pharmacokinetics, GHD diagnosis, GHD therapy, computer modelling, therapy adherence, puberty, delivery systems, transition
+Growth hormone deficiency (GHD), pharmacokinetics, GHD diagnosis, GHD therapy, computer modeling, therapy adherence, puberty, delivery systems, transition

-Disclosure: Susan R Rose is Scientific Editor of Highlights (a topical review journal published by Actea Ltd and made possible by an educational grant from Novo Nordisk A/S), receives research support from Pfizer, Inc. for investigator-initiated studies of endocrine function after traumatic brain injury and has served as a consultant for Novo Nordisk, Eli Lilly and Pfizer.
+Disclosure: Susan R Rose, MD, is Scientific Editor of Highlights (a topical review journal published by Actea Ltd. and made possible by an educational grant from Novo Nordisk A/S), receives research support from Pfizer, Inc, for investigator-initiated studies of endocrine function after traumatic brain injury, and has served as a consultant for Novo Nordisk, Eli Lilly, and Pfizer.

-Received: 24 August 2010 Accepted: 25 October 2010 Citation: European Endocrinology, 2011;7(1):40-6 DOI:10.17925/EE.2011.07.01.40 Correspondence: Susan R Rose, 3333 Burnet Avenue, MLC 7012, Cincinnati, OH 45229, US.
+Received: August 24, 2010 Accepted: October 25, 2010 Citation: US Endocrinology, 2010;6:71-7

+Correspondence: Susan R Rose, MD, 3333 Burnet Avenue, MLC 7012, Cincinnati, OH 45229.
 E: susan.rose@cchmc.org

-Paediatric endocrinologists aspire to provide the best care for children, including improving outcomes in growth hormone deficiency (GHD).
+Pediatric endocrinologists aspire to provide the best care for children including improving outcomes in growth hormone deficiency (GHD).
 The challenging issues are sometimes simple ones, such as which children should be seen in the endocrine clinic for evaluation of their growth, or standards for diagnosis of GHD, or methods of delivering standard therapy for GHD.1 Historically accepted solutions require review as knowledge and technology advance.2-4

-This article addresses ways to optimise treatment strategy for children diagnosed with GHD.
-Optimal therapy of growth disorders depends on accurate diagnosis of the aetiology and identification of the goals of therapy.
-It is important to understand normal patterns of growth hormone (GH) and insulin-like growth factor (IGF) secretion in order to appreciate differences between normal physiology and hormone patterns induced by therapy.
-Finally, monitoring for efficacy and safety, identification of interfering factors and making appropriate dose adjustment are all part of optimising GH therapy in childhood GHD.
+This article addresses ways to optimize treatment strategy for children diagnosed with GHD.
+Optimal therapy of growth disorders depends on accurate diagnosis of the etiology and identification of the goals of therapy.
+It is important to understand normal patterns of GH and insulin-like growth factor (IGF) secretion in order to appreciate differences between normal physiology and hormone patterns induced by therapy.
+Finally, monitoring for efficacy and safety, identification of interfering factors, and making appropriate dose adjustment are all part of optimizing GH therapy in childhood GHD.